eliroc98/RYouTubeDashboard/README.md

 ## How to use RYouTubeDashboard

-Type this command in your RStudio console: `runGitHub("RYouTubeDashboard", "eliroc98", "master")` .
+1. Import `shiny` package
-Please make sure to import `shiny` package before running the command above.
+2. Type this command in your RStudio console: `runGitHub("RYouTubeDashboard", "eliroc98", "master")` .

 ### Insights Panel
 - Subscriber/View ratio plot: tweak the slider to select which channel to display.